Peru Tour: Inka and Their Ancestors

 Single Supplement: $995.00.
 Should a roommate be requested and one not be available, the single supplement will be charged.

-Nasca Lines Extension Cost: $1695.00 (per person, double occupancy) includes the flight by private plane, gratuities to guides and drivers, all hotels, meals as listed in the itinerary, ground transportation, entry and service fees.
+Nasca Lines Extension Cost: $1,695.00 (per person, double occupancy) includes the flight by private plane; all hotels, meals as listed in the itinerary, ground transportation, and entry fees.

 Nasca Lines Extension Single Supplement: $275.00.
 Should a roommate be requested and one not be available, the single supplement will be charged.

-Nasca Lines Extension Cost Does Not Include: passport or visa fees; airport or departure taxes; beverages or food not included on regular menus; laundry; excess baggage charges; personal tips; alcoholic drinks; telephone and fax charges; or other items of a personal nature.
+Extension Cost Do Not Include: passport or visa fees; airport or departure taxes; beverages or food not included on regular menus; gratuities to guides and drivers; laundry; excess baggage charges; personal tips; alcoholic drinks; email, telephone and fax charges; necessary vaccines or tests; or other items of a personal nature.

 Fuel Surcharges: Far Horizons must pass on price increases when additional fuel charges are levied.